Frequently Asked Questions

 Yes.
 Room and board are not covered in tuition costs for either the three Level I (two weeks) or the three Level II (nine months).
-The student must secure and pay all room and board and travel expenses.
-Some fieldwork settings offer stipends or student lodging, but that is the exception.
-One three-month fieldwork outside of the Memphis area is strongly encouraged.
+The student must secure and pay all room and board, travel, and miscellaneous (scrubs, drug tests, etc.) expenses.
+A very small number of fieldwork settings offer stipends or student lodging, but that is the exception.
+At least one three-month fieldwork outside of the Memphis area is required.

 Can I live on campus?

 No, UTHSC does not provide housing on campus.
 You must find other arrangements

 How long does it take to find employment?